kgryte/ui-scroll-panels/README.md

 #### scroll.scroll( direction[, clbk] )

 This method provides a programmatic means to scroll between panels.
-A callback may be provided which is invoked after scroll end.
+A callback may be provided which is invoked after scroll `end`.

 Currently, only `left` and `right` directions are supported.